SidGrip/mochimo-raspberrypi/README.md

 1. Download the latest [Hypriot release](https://blog.hypriot.com/downloads/)
 2. Flash the SD card with [Etcher](https://etcher.io/) (or an other flashing tool).
 Select the `.img` file from the Hypriot folder and press Flash!
-3. Install the SD card in the Raspberry pi, plug a RJ45 Ethernet cable and HDMI cable to access your Pi
+3. Install the SD card in the Raspberrypi, plug a RJ45 Ethernet cable and HDMI cable to access your Pi
 4. Plug the AC cord, the Pi will start
 5. Wait for the booting process to complete.
 Hit Enter.
 You will be asked for a login then a password.
 Default login is `pirate`, default password `hypriot`
 6. *Optional*: Find the IP of your Pi: `ip a` (search for `eth0` interface).
 Open a SSH terminal to your Pi from you PC.
 You can unplug the screen from the Pi